zacksiri/zacksiri/README.md

   + Keeping it Simple
 + Continuous Integration / Deployment

 You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.
 You can also check out my [linkedin](https://www.linkedin.com/in/zacksiri/) profile.
 I also make [youtube videos](https://www.youtube.com/codemynet) related to software development and engineering.
+Hire me through my consultancy business [artellectual.com](https://artellectual.com)

 ## My Skills